firoorg/firo/doc/build_windows_wsl.md

         ./autogen.sh

-5. Before start to compile need to update mingw alternatives
+5. Before starting to compile you need to update mingw alternatives

         sudo update-alternatives --all